Kate Middleton Report Claiming She’s ‘Exhausted’ Due To Increased Workload Following Megxit Slammed By Palace

 This evening The Duke and Duchess of Cambridge, Prince George, Princess Charlotte and Prince Louis joined the UK in the weekly #ClapForOurCarers to show their appreciation for the incredible key workers working tirelessly to keep the country running.
 Ahead of the 8pm clap The Duke joined #Blackadder’s General Melchett (aka @StephenFryactually) for some video call fun on the @BBC’s Big Night In. #TheBigNightIn celebrated the acts of kindness, humour and the spirit of hope and resilience that is keeping the UK going during the COVID-19 Pandemic — visit @ComicRelief to find out more.

-William and Kate have continued to feature their three children on their Instagram page, who are seen indulging in activities such as gardening, painting, and applauding essential healthcare workers during the COVID-19 pandemic.
+William and Kate have continued to feature their three children on their Instagram page, a trio seen indulging in activities such as gardening, painting, and applauding essential healthcare workers during the COVID-19 pandemic.